Parliament passes Bill to regulate electric vehicle charging in Singapore

 Mr Iswaran noted that the core objective of the COE system is to limit vehicle population.

-“This is the case for all vehicles, and an electric vehicle is a vehicle.
-It is not also good policy to foist too many objectives on a single policy tool,” he said.
+“This is the case for all vehicles, and an electric vehicle is a vehicle,” he said, adding that it is also not good policy to foist too many objectives on a single policy tool.

 Instead, he said the Government directly incentivises EV adoption through the EEAI and the enhanced Vehicular Emissions Scheme.
 An EV buyer can receive up to $45,000 in rebates.